 11. Singular nouns

 The singular nouns refer to something a single person, place, thing, or object.
-Mostly articles: a/an or the, are placed before singular nouns.
+Mostly articles: a/an or the, is placed before singular nouns.

 For example,